jescarraga/mednet_coding_challenge/README.md

         http://localhost:8501/convert

-5. Prove the API and the user interface with the following command
+5. Prove the API and the user interface

 6. To deactivate the containers, run the following command